mapbender/mapbender-documentation/en/functions/export/printclient.rst

 Legend on the first page
 ========================

-You can integrate the legend next to the map on the first page.
+The legend can be integrated next to the map on the first page.
 This field is not included in the print template by default.
-To insert the legend you have to modify the ODG print template file.
-Insert a new dynamic field with the name "legend" on the non printable layer and put it to the desired spot.
-Go to **Menu: Modify -> Name...** to change the name of the field to "legend".
-As final step, you have to export the ODG-file as PDF-file as described above and save it in the same directory.
+To insert the legend the ODG print template file needs to be modified.
+A new dynamic field with the name "legend" on the non printable layer needs to be inserted. **Menu: Modify -> Name...** to change the name of the field to "legend".
+As final step,  the ODG-file has to be exported as PDF-file as described above and saved in the same directory.
 The result could look like this:

 .. image:: ../../../figures/print_client_example_legend.png
     :scale: 80